Table of Contents

 How is stuttering diagnosed?

 Parents, teachers, and family members are often the first to notice a child is stuttering.
 Tell your doctor if your child stutters, even at the early age of 2 years old.
-Your doctor may refer you to early intervention services provided by your local community from birth to age 3.
-Some parents also seek private speech therapy that may be covered by health insurance.
+Your doctor may refer you to early intervention services provided by your local community.
+He or she may also refer you to a speech-language pathologist.
+This is a health professional who specializes in voice, speech, and language disorders.

 Can stuttering be prevented or avoided?